hugetim/empathy-room/docs/index.md

 If you've been invited to try out Empathy Spot, [click here to sign up or login](https://www.empathyspot.org/in/).

-## Vision

-To make it so that, at any time you choose, you can find someone to exchange empathy with via videochat.
-And to do this in a way that empowers NVC trainers and reinforces in-person communities.

 ## Current Status

 The prototype for Empathy Spot is in an "alpha" phase of development and testing.
 You can see the [roadmap here](https://github.com/hugetim/empathyspot/projects/1) (currently under construction).
 [Click here to receive an email when Empathy Spot becomes open to the public.](http://eepurl.com/gAHrFT)

 ## FAQ

-### What is Empathy Spot?

-A website focused exclusively on facilitating live empathy exchanges, or ["empathy buddy chats"](http://www.nycnvc.org/empathy_network/empathy-buddy-handbook/), including between people who have not previously met.

-### How is this different from other attempts to connect strangers online?

-You are matched only with people authorized to participate by NVC trainers.
-Empathy Spot also aims to foster trust through:

-* **Focus**: Nothing but empathy.
-* **Privacy**: Your contact information and identity is kept private, and only communication directly related to empathy exchanges is allowed.
-* **Transparency**: [Open source code](https://github.com/hugetim/empathyspot) and financial transparency, funded by free-will offerings (so far, $24 for the domain name and lots of volunteer time).

-### Is Empathy Spot for me?

-* If you are a student of Compassionate Communication, a.k.a.
-[Nonviolent Communication (NVC)](http://www.nycnvc.org/our-work/), Empathy Spot is designed for you, particularly if you are connected with a certified NVC trainer.
-* If you are an NVC trainer, Empathy Spot is especially meant to be an asset for you and put you in control.
-* For others, Empathy Spot is not really intended for you, at least not at this point.
-Instead, consider connecting with a local [event](https://www.cnvc.org/trainings), [trainer](https://www.cnvc.org/trainers), or [community](https://www.cnvc.org/trainings/practice-groups).

-### Why not let everyone use it?

-Empathy Spot is not designed to teach people how to exchange empathy, and it also requires some form of gatekeeping to prevent unintended uses.
-So the idea, currently, is that NVC trainers will vouch for their students, authorizing them to match with other members to exchange empathy.

 ### Is the website safe in terms of data security and privacy?